MicrosoftDocs/azure-docs/articles/sql-database/sql-database-recovery-using-backups.md

 >

 ## Programmatically performing recovery using automated backups
-As previously discussed, in addition to the Azure portal, database recovery can be performed programmatically using Azure PowerShell and the REST API.
+As previously discussed, in addition to the Azure portal, database recovery can be performed programmatically using Azure PowerShell or the REST API.
 The following tables describe the set of commands available.

 ### PowerShell
 | Cmdlet | Description |